 “Yeah, slow down, please… and you’re turning me on.”
 She was breathing hard; she rubbed herself against me and broke free.
 I brought her back; we danced hard and crazy.
 She bumped her body on me.
 “This is not happening.”
 She gasped.
 “Don’t hold me like that, yawa, this is not rumba, so we have no excuse.”

 “You can give it to me?
 If I asked?”

 She eye-balled me.
 “Why not?
 I can’t resist you.”

 She held me, gave me a pained desirous look, ground her pelvis area against me, felt me and groaned.
-“I can’t believe… please let me go, you’re hurting me!”
+“I can’t believe it… please let me go, Otis, you’re hurting me!”
 She broke off and went to Biggy.

-“Sorry for your loss, Naomi,” Ominde Nyang’ said in his trademark loud voice and there was general agreement all around.
+“Sorry for your loss, Naomi,” Ominde Nyang’ said in his trademark booming voice, and there was general agreement all around.

 “You, on the other hand, could get a new girl to love,” Naomi told him with an arched brow.

 “I told you my wife and I are a package deal,” Ominde told her mischievously.
 “Get somebody else.”

 “So, we won’t be seeing you around now Judy’s taken over your driver’s seat?”
 Ojua Kali Man asked blithely.
 Naomi smacked him on the back of the head, the jolt made him spill his beer.

 “It’s not over, mazee,” she informed him.
 “Watch me.
 He’s mine.
 I will give him time to get over the madness of marriage.
 That nurse has no idea what’s in store for her.